-Entrepreneurs are a breed we come across very often, and many people we know are choosing to shift from the comfort of a regular 9 to 5 job to the thrill of entrepreneurship.
+Entrepreneurs are a breed we come across very often, and many people we know are choosing to shift from the comfort of a regular 9-5 job to the thrill of entrepreneurship.
 In fact, this shift has become so common that most of us have heard about a seemingly endless amount of ventures being started and failing.

-What is a “Wantrepreneur”?
+What Is a ‘Wantrepreneur’?

 And because they’re trying to start their own business, they call themselves entrepreneurs.
 But I think that the term doesn’t apply to them.
-Starting a company doesn’t make you an entrepreneur per se.
+Starting a company doesn’t make you an entrepreneur, per se.
 Being an entrepreneur takes so much more.
 That’s why I’d call these people wantrepreneurs.
-They see all the great results entrepreneurship brings and want that too, right away.
+They see all the great results entrepreneurship brings and want that, too—right away.

 In fact, I say that the people who use social media to show what extravagant lives they lead should be called “wantrepreneurs” automatically because that’s what suits them best.
-So how do you categorize a person like that?
+How do you categorize a person like that?
 Look for these inequalities:

 - You know very little about their business.
 All that you know perhaps is the name of their firm and the status that calls them an “entrepreneur” or a CEO or something equally grand.